Why Oculus Quest’s high prices might make me return my headset

 Will I keep or return Quest?
 Tune in next week

 Over the next week, I’ll decide whether to keep or return Quest, and at the moment, I’m really on the fence.
 While I’m impressed by the overall package and in awe of how well Oculus built both Quest’s OS and the Guardian system, I’m not sure whether there are enough experiences to really keep me busy with yet another platform.
-Is it worth $430 plus tax just for a dedicated Beat Saber device, or should I just play the same game on my PSVR instead?
+Is it worth $430, including tax, just for a dedicated Beat Saber device, or should I just play the same game on my PSVR instead?
 (My personal testing of Quest titles is just starting.)

 I’m interested to hear thoughts from readers who have purchased Quest (tweet me: @horwitz), and I know you’re out there.
 The system appears to have sold out nationwide during its first weekend, which even in the absence of sales numbers is a good sign for any fledgling product — though as history’s pile of dead consoles will confirm, it’s no guarantee of long-term success.
 Building a solid user base for this brand new platform will require Oculus to have the right pricing and upcoming software releases to prevent buyer’s remorse, lest a significant number of those early sales turn into mass returns.